About Us

 Nature Analytics is a team of fisheries consultants who are passionate about data-driven science and science communication.
 We thrive by being nimble and providing our clients with custom service options.
 We believe that customization is essential because each fishery faces unique challenges that call for thoughtful and nuanced analysis, decision-making guidance, and scientific communication materials.

-Headquartered in Mississauga, Canada, we work globally with marine and freshwater fisheries.
+Headquartered near Toronto, Canada, we work globally with marine and freshwater fisheries.
 Our team has a wealth of knowledge about ecology, fisheries modeling, and science communication that we bring together to meet the ever-growing challenges that our clients face.

 Bill Harford, Ph.D.